mjhea0/blog/content/python-cli-tool-comparison.md

 invoke (0.10.1)
 ```

-# Command Line Example
+# Command-Line Example

-The command line tool that we are creating will have the following interface:
+The command-line utility that we are creating will have the following interface:

 `python [file].py [command] [options] NAME`